Korean Restaurant Bibim Opens in Silver Spring

 Bibim owner Jung-Ah Park said the inspiration for her new restaurant came after she struggled to find quality Korean cuisine in the Silver Spring area.

-“Every time I wanted Korean, I had to travel,” Park said Monday, while take a break from preparing food at the restaurant on Sligo Avenue.
+“Every time I wanted Korean, I had to travel,” Park said Monday, while taking a break from preparing food at the restaurant on Sligo Avenue.
 “It’s a missing niche in the area.”

 Park purchased Sligo Café in August from its former owner, David Galinsky.
 For about two months, Park and General Manager Katie Golden attempted to make the American concept work, but by the end of October the two decided to go in a different direction.